allscale/allscale_runtime/tests/regressions/scheduler/README.md

 ## Notes

-The *collect_data* function in *utils.py* assumes that scheduler_component.cpp prints active threads as "It is assumed that the scheduler prints out *...
+The *collect_data* function in *utils.py* assumes that scheduler_component.cpp prints active threads as *...
 Active threads: num_threads* and resource usage as *Resource usage: num_resource_usage*.
+These outputs are parsed and inserted into SQLite table.